LEAF Commercial Capital, Inc. logo

 LEAF offers three primary financing pathways: equipment financing for machinery and physical assets, technology financing for software and tech infrastructure, and growth funding for working capital and business expansion.
 They serve specific verticals including office products, hospitality, office furniture, healthcare, industrial machinery, software & technology, and automation.
 Beyond traditional lending, LEAF provides dealer portal access, white-label "Finance NOW" solutions for partners, and the LEAF Capital Alliance program, positioning themselves as both a direct lender and a financial technology partner for resellers and distributors.

 The company differentiates itself through relationship-focused lending rather than purely transactional financing.
-Their website emphasizes personalized service ("when you call, we pick up the phone"), industry expertise ("speak your industry's language"), and customized solutions rather than off-the-shelf products.
-They explicitly position themselves as long-term strategic partners rather than just capital providers, with a stated philosophy that "you only win when we do."
+Their website emphasizes personalized service ("when you call, we pick up the phone"), industry experience context ("speak your industry's language"), and customized solutions rather than off-the-shelf products.
+They explicitly position themselves as long-term strategic partners rather than just capital providers, with a stated philosophy that "you only have more listed context when we do."

 Services & Features